-At Carrier, we understand the serious impact psychiatric and addictive illnesses can have on an individual, and the entire family.
-Rest assured that as soon as you walk through our doors, you and your loved one are treated with dignity and respect, with utmost compassion and sensitivity to your unique needs.
+We at Carrier Clinic®, an NJ psychiatric hospital and recovery center, understand the serious impact psychiatric and addictive illnesses can have on an individual and the entire family.
+Rest assured that as soon as you walk through our doors, you and your loved one are treated with dignity and respect, with the utmost compassion and sensitivity to your unique needs.

 Psychiatric Inpatient Hospitalization Programs:

-- Adolescent Psychiatric and Dual Diagnosis (ages 13-18)
+- Adolescent and Teen Psychiatric and Dual Diagnosis (ages 13-18)

 - General Adult Psychiatric and Dual Diagnosis